docligot/CoronaTracker-simulteModel/data_processing/README.md

 * dataset.py: Utility functions
   * Regional data (DXYArea.csv) contains all the city-level data.
 Data from Hong Kong SAR, Macao SAR, Tai Wan and Tibet are province-level, not city-level data.
-  * Include other countries data
+  * Include data of other countries.
   * The data **before 2020-02-07** are collect from other resource (published paper and the official report of CCDI).
 The data after 2020-02-07 are real-time query from https://i.snssdk.com/forum/home/v1/info/?forum_id=1656784762444839.
   * The number of `province total` is when city is None. see `get_province_df` function below
   * The number of `China total` is when province is None. see `get_province_df` function below. **Suggest using data after 2020-01-14**.